Stochastic quantization of an Abelian gauge theory: Gauge transformations and Ward identity

-\begin{remark} Identities of the type \eqref{e:Ward} are discovered in quantum field theories and usually referred to as Ward or Ward-Takahashi identities, see \cite[Eq.~(A.3)]{BrydgesGauge2} for such an example in the setting of the corresponding quantum Abelian gauge theory (i.e. Higgs model).
-Note that the ``useless'' term of the form $\Delta^\e \CU^\e$ did not appear in this reference; this is probably because their gauge fixing condition basically amounts to imposing the gauge field to be divergence free, so pretending that we could drop the div term in \eqref{e:Psi-tilde} we would also kill this Laplace term.
+\begin{remark} Identities of the type \eqref{e:Ward} are discovered in quantum field theories and usually referred to as Ward or Ward-Takahashi identities, see \cite[Eq.~(A.3)]{BrydgesGauge2} and \cite[Eq.~(2.27)]{MR701926} for examples of such identities in the context of quantum Abelian gauge theory (i.e. Higgs model).
+Note that the ``useless'' term of the form $\Delta^\e \CU^\e$ did not appear in this reference; this is probably because their gauge fixing condition amounts to imposing the gauge field to be divergence free, and without the div term in \eqref{e:Psi-tilde} the term $\Delta^\e \CU^\e$ would not appear.
 For a reader who is familiar with quantum electrodynamics (QED), \eqref{e:Ward} (without the term $\Delta^\e \CU^\e$) is reminiscent to the QED Ward identity $\sum_j k_j \CM^j (k)=0$ in Fourier space where $\CM(k)$ is an amplitude for some QED process involving an external photon (i.e. gauge field) with momentum $k$. \end{remark}